frankcaron/Stormpath_PHP_StaleCleanupUtil/README.md

-Stormpath Disabled User Clean-up Utility
+Stormpath Account State Toggler Utility
 =================

 This is a simple PHP utility which will return a report of users across a tenant's directories